kni-neu/website-6120/_news/04-announcement.md

 ---
 layout: post
 title: Week 2 will be in Room 301.
-Lecture notes and HW2 are released.
+Lecture notes and Homework 2 are released.
 date: 2023-09-18
 inline: false
 related_posts: false